Singer Travis pleads not guilty to assault

-SAN ANTONIO Country singer Randy Travis pleaded not guilty to misdemeanor assault in a municipal courtroom in the Dallas suburb of Plano on Friday, his lawyer said.
+SAN ANTONIO Country singer Randy Travis pleaded not guilty to misdemeanour assault in a municipal courtroom in the Dallas suburb of Plano on Friday, his lawyer said.

 Lawyer Peter A. Schulte told Reuters his client is "absolutely not guilty of this crime."